agladstein/SimPrily/Manual.md

 Examples of model_file.csv can be found in examples.

 The demographic model, SNP ascertainment model, and additional options are defined in the model_file.csv.
 The demographic model defines events in populations' history, including population divergence, instantanious effective population size changes, exponential growth, gene flow and admixture.
-We use a coalescent simulation, so are models must be defined backwards in time, starting from the present, with each event going back in the past.
-The SNP ascertainment model defines how to create a pseudo SNP array using a template SNP array and a set of discovery populations and a minor allele frequency cutoff.
+We use a coalescent simulation, so models must be defined backwards in time, starting from the present, with each event going back in the past.
+The SNP ascertainment model defines how to create a pseudo SNP array using a template SNP array, a set of discovery populations and a minor allele frequency cutoff.
 The SNP ascertainment model should be used when comparing to real SNP array data.

 All instances of any argument must start with a dash followed by the corresponding argument parameters, and value(s).